 Easy, Cost-Effective Options for I-Joist Floor Assemblies

-While all seven assemblies in APA System Report SR-405 meet code requirements, APA encourages builders to consider the newly introduced Options 6 and 7 which combine efficient fire protection with quick, easy installation:
+While all eight assemblies in APA System Report SR-405 meet code requirements, APA encourages builders to consider Options 6 and 7 which combine efficient fire protection with quick, easy installation:

 - SR-405 Option 6: 1/2-inch gypsum board installed on top of the bottom flange (used with a maximum joist spacing of 19.2 inches or less on center)

 - SR-405 Option 7: 5/8-inch gypsum board installed on top of the bottom flange (this is the same configuration as Option 6, with slightly thicker gypsum when the I-joist spacing is up to 24 inches)

 Both assemblies allow builders to take advantage of all of the performance benefits of I-joist floor assemblies, including improved fire protection.
 Gypsum panels are simple to install and easy to temporarily remove when necessary to reach wiring, plumbing and mechanical systems.
 No fasteners or glues are required, which allows quick installation and access to the space above the panels.
 The systems also hide plumbing, wiring and ductwork in the floor cavity, creating a finished ceiling appearance.

 New Design Options that Meet IRC Provisions for Fire-Protective Membranes

 Webinar: Fire Protective Membranes for Lightweight Floors